 About Saint Peter

-Saint Peter was one of twelve disciples of Jesus Christ and also the brother of St. Andrew, another disciple of Jesus.
+Saint Peter was one of twelve disciples of Jesus Christ and also the brother of Saint Andrew, another disciple of Jesus.
 According to Bible, St Peter used to be a fisherman before he took heed of Jesus’ call.
 His real name was Simon and he was named as “The Rock” by Jesus himself.

 There are many stories in Bible about St Peter.
 According to a well-known one, Petrus tells Jesus that he could never catch fish and Jesus asks him to throw his net into the sea again.
 Once he does that, he sees too many fishes in his net to carry.